Blockchains-Princeton/COS-ECE470-fa2022/Project8/README.md

 #### State update
 When executing a block, i.e., executing transactions in that block, we need to update the state.
 - In the UTXO model, remove those *inputs*, and add *outputs* to the state.
-- In the account-based model, change the account's nonce and balance.
+- In the account-based model, change the accounts' nonce and balance.
 Create new accounts if required.

 #### Initial state (ICO)
 You can do an initial coin offering (ICO) by inserting an entry into **State** struct. **The grading section requires the ICO to insert exactly one entry.**